mouseless/baked/docs/architecture/README.md

 ### Implementation

-This is the adapter part of a feature which provides implementation(s) for interfaces in the abstraction part as well as opinionated configurations using corresponding layer's configuration API.
+This is the implementation part of a feature that provides concrete implementations for the interfaces defined in the abstraction, along with opinionated configurations using the configuration API of the corresponding layer.

 > :information_source:
 >
-> A feature might configure more than one layer to achieve its functionality.
+> A feature may configure multiple layers to achieve its functionality.

-Features may have more than one implementation and each implementation is named after its identifying design or technology, e.g. `Do.Api.Rest`, `Do.Auth.Auth0`, `Do.Fs.Aws`, `Do.Sql.EfCore`.
+Features may have multiple implementations, each named after its corresponding design or technology, e.g. `Do.Api.Rest`, `Do.Auth.Auth0`, `Do.Fs.Aws`, `Do.Sql.EfCore`.

 > :bulb:
 >